shopnochari/CP21_final_project_SA/README.md

-# CP1_Final Project Template

-Below a suggested layoutout for the README file

----

-# Your Title goes here
+# Audio Dispersion with FFT

-This is the final project on my class Computational Physics.
+This is the final project on my class Computational Physics (Fall 2021).
+I am interested to do a simple task.
+Using FFT seperate the audio frequencies from audio data .
+I am going to take some audio data using the phyphox app.

 I want to do this, and this is how I achieve it.

 ## Project Structure